Motley Fool Review

 There are some other perks included with the membership, but most members subscribe to receive stock recommendations (myself included).
 The stock picks are the reason I’ve been happily paying the membership fee for years.

-If you feel more comfortable understanding the rationale behind the stock pick (as I do), the alert is also backed by a full research report.
+If you feel more comfortable understanding the rationale behind the stock pick (as I do), the alert is also backed by a full research report with an in-depth analysis of the stock that is being recommended.
 The research report is a “no fluff” explanation of why the Motley Fool made the stock pick.
 Each report includes sections on:

 - About the Company

 - Why the Recommendation Was Made NOW

 The report combines hours of stock market research into a report that takes about 5-10 minutes to read.
 As mentioned above, you don’t need to read the reports, but I feel more comfortable when I know more about the stocks I invest in.
 If I am going to build a portfolio from Motley Fool stock picks, I want to make sure I know what I’m invested in.

 So, how have these stock picks performed?
 Let’s take a closer look.

 The value and credibility of a stock picking service are measured by the performance of the service’s stock picks.
 If a company is going to charge for stock picks, they better make sure that those stock picks justify the fee they are charging for the service.

 This is part of the reason I steer clear of traditional financial advisors.
 Most of the time, they throw your money in a few popular mutual funds and collect an annual fee of 1-3%.
 They rarely beat the market and their work hardly justifies their annual fee.